Introduction

 Continuous Deployment works because:

-• Small changes - Each deployment contains a small change, making problems easier to identify and fix.
+• Small changes - Each deployment includes a small change, which eases problem identification and resolution.

 • Fast feedback - Problems appear immediately, not days or weeks later.